 Director: Nicole Holofcener

-The problems they struggle with are personal emptiness and guilt, and the solutions they come up with to cope tend to be unhealthy or backfire.
+In Please Give, the characters struggle with emptiness or guilt, and often latch onto superficial relief for their problems; they may be bored with themselves and looking for quick fixes to make them feel important and needed.
 For instance, let's look at Kate (Catherine Keener) and Alex (Oliver Platt), a middle-aged couple who own a furniture store where they sell mid-20th century pieces.
-The way they find their furniture is by showing up at the homes of people who've recently passed away and buying the furniture at a bargain price; they then resell at thousands of dollars in profit, because their customers think that ugly 1950s end tables are trendy.
+The way they acquire their goods is by showing up at the homes of people who've recently passed away and buying the furniture at a bargain price; they then resell at thousands of dollars in profit, because their customers think that ugly 1950s end tables are trendy.
 Recently, they've also purchased the apartment of their cantankerous next-door neighbor, Andra (Ann Morgan Guilbert); she's over 90, and they're waiting for her to die so that they can break down the walls between the apartments and renovate.

-Not that she's planning to give up her business, or give up her plans to turn part of Andra's apartment into a laundry room.
-She tries to assuage her near-constant guilt by giving to people, whether it's a homeless person (or a person she thinks is homeless), or volunteering with senior citizens and with people who have Down's Syndrome.
-Because she's motivated by guilt, her charitable efforts often fall flat.
-Her heart's somewhat in the right place, but her uneasiness with herself and her excessive pity get in the way of her understanding the people she's trying to help.
+Because she's focused on punishing herself with this guilt and isn't trying to connect with the people she wants to help, her charitable efforts tend to fall flat.
+Her heart's somewhat in the right place (or twitching in the direction of where the right place might be…?), but her uneasiness with herself, self-absorption and excessive pity get in the way of her ability to understand the people she's trying to help.
 Her husband, on the other hand, isn't bothered much by guilt over anything, and her teenaged daughter, Abby (Sarah Steele), looks at her mother's flailing efforts to help others with exasperation; she's also convinced that a pair of designer jeans will help her feel better about her acne.

 As for the old neighbor, Andra, who isn't about to die to make life more convenient for Kate and Alex, she has two granddaughters: Rebecca (Rebecca Hall) and Mary (Amanda Peet), who live together.
 Of all the characters in the movie, Rebecca is the kindliest and most genuine; there's also an undefinable sadness about her, and she has a tendency to close herself off from other people.
-Initially, it seems that she lives in Mary's shadow, as Mary is tanned, confident and seemingly unconcerned with anything but herself.
+Initially, it seems that she lives in Mary's shadow, as Mary is tanned, confident and apparently unconcerned with anything but herself.
 But Mary's attitude is mostly a mask for smallness and loss.